 Cognitive Load and Strategy Selection

 Learners' conditional knowledge affects working memory (Sweller et al.).
-Good understanding lets them quickly discard bad strategies.
+When they understand the task well, they can quickly reject poor strategies.
 This reduces cognitive load during problem solving.
-Strategic uncertainty adds burden, limiting capacity for learning.
+When learners are unsure which strategy to use, that extra burden limits learning.

 Research by various people shows it is key.
 When learners lack conditional knowledge, they waste brain power (Siegler, 1996).
 They explore bad options or stick to wrong methods.
 Good conditional knowledge guides attention to effective strategies (Alexander, 2003; Paris, Lipson & Wixson, 1983).

 The EEF guidance highlights strategic selection for learners.
-Effective self-regulated learners understand when to use specific strategies.
-This understanding lets learners check their methods and adapt if needed.
+Effective self-regulated learners know when to use specific strategies.
+This helps them check their methods and change course if needed.
 (EEF, date unspecified).

 Conditional Knowledge Across Different Ages